HeQihan

 -d www.example.com

-Replace example.com and www.example.com with the domain names you want to apply for, but this command often fails.
-Due to DNS record propagation delays, Let's Encrypt may fail to find the required DNS TXT records, resulting in an error.
+Replace example.com and www.example.com with the domain you want to apply for, but this command often fails.
+Due to DNS record propagation delays, Let's Encrypt may not find the required DNS TXT records, resulting in an error.
 We can increase the DNS record propagation time to ensure that the TXT records have enough time to propagate to all DNS servers.
 Generally, 60 seconds is sufficient.

 sudo certbot certonly \